pengxy/SQuAD2_Analysis/README.md

 ## Non-BERT Track

+Here are the submissions that **DO NOT** use [BERT](https://github.com/google-research/bert).
+But most of these models utilize [ELMo](https://allennlp.org/elmo) for enhancing the text representations.
+Though BERT-based models are substantially outperform these `old-day` models, it is still valuable to adopt some of these (published) techniques for future works.

 | System | Date | Institute | Dev-EM | Dev-F1 | Test-EM | Test-F1 | Paper | Note |
 | :------- | :-----: | :-----: |  :-----: |  :-----: |  :-----: | :-----: |  :-----: |:-----: |